How to Create a Website

 Step 6 - Get Building

-Now you've got everything planned out you can start open your web builder and start playing with all the lovely toys.
+Now you've got everything planned out you can open your web builder and start playing with all the lovely toys.
 All our recommend free websites have full easy to follow instructions to take you through the process.

 With The Google business one page website just follow the instructions and upload your content as requested.